About Job Vacancy Survey

 About the Data

 All data have now been revised to reflect methodological changes that impact wage, education, experience and benefits estimates.
 These changes were implemented due to evidence of systematic under-estimation of wages.
-Email Oriane Casale with questions.
+Email Oriane Casale or Cameron Macht with questions.

-Form more information about the Job Vacancy Survey statistics, contact the Minnesota Department of Employment and Economic Development at 651-259-7384 or email our Labor Market Information Office.
+For more information about the Job Vacancy Survey statistics, contact the Minnesota Department of Employment and Economic Development Labor Market Information Office.